 - Students looking for tons of practice exams and questions

 Not Recommended For

 Kaplan vs. Princeton Review Features

-We started by comparing the coursework with each of these LSAT prep courses.
+We started by comparing the coursework of each of these two prep courses.
 Kaplan offers a comprehensive study plan that guides students through all of the lessons, materials, and assignments.
 Their Smart Reports are at the head of this guided approach.

 Kaplan study plan

 Princeton Review uses the same approach with its Course Syllabus.
 Videos, written lessons, and practice materials comprise each study unit.
-Both LSAT prep courses have the same approach in guiding students through its content.
+Both prep courses have the same approach in guiding students through the content.

 The real difference comes with the content itself but we’ll get more into that as we dive into each feature.
 We do need to point out that at first glance, Kaplan’s core course materials seem much lower when compared to Princeton Review.

 That’s because Kaplan puts a lot of materials into its LSAT Channel.
 Still, Princeton Review gets a slight edge here since their approach seems more organized.
 There’s no need to visit another channel to find essential study materials.

 The next step in our review of these two courses takes us to practice questions.
 Both platforms follow the same approach.